mendix/docs/content/en/docs/developerportal/collaborate/team-server/migrate-to-git.md

 To be able to migrate your app to Git, your app needs to meet the following criteria:

-* Mendix version of the app is 9.12 or above
+* Mendix version of *all branches* in the app is 9.12 or above
 * Current version control is in Team Server SVN
 * Your app has maximum 100 revisions across all branches (we plan to increase this maximum in the coming months)